-You don’t need us to tell you that the years surrounding menopause bring about lots of changes.
-You also don’t need reminding that the list of symptoms can seem never ending.
 At Hylda, one of the top symptoms women mention is lack of sleep.
 Getting to sleep or sleeping through the night is a bigger challenge at menopause.
 For those of us (and there are many) who can’t afford a sleep coach (yes, there are such specialists out there, it just proves how big the issue is) long nights often feel endless.
-The good news? there are solutions and easy tips… some that focus on the body, some on the emotions, and we are here to help.
+The good news?
+There are solutions and easy tips… some that focus on the body, some on the emotions, and we are here to help.

 This article answers these frequently asked questions about HRT and sleep, and menopause and sleep:

-It’s important to remember that every woman’s menopause will be different but one thing that seems to affect many of us is insomnia.
+It’s important to remember that every woman’s menopause will be different, but one symptom that seems to affect many of us is insomnia.
 Data from energy and sleep tracker RISE shows that women have more sleep debt (accumulated lack of sleep) than men between the ages of 50-59.
-It’s why our medical advisor Dr Stephanie Goodwin is often asked about HRT and sleep, and if it can help.

 Poor quality sleep can cause chronic exhaustion.
 It can also make symptoms of menopause worse.
 At the same time, it’s the hormonal shifts that occur during these years that may be contributing to your sleep disturbances.
 Finding the right routine is critical.
 Caught in a catch 22?
 It can certainly feel like it.